barkolorious/fource/Algorithm.md

 # Algorithm

 Details for the algorithm is here.
+Here is [math version](Math.md) if you think you can handle that.

 ## Producing a Key